apankrat/notes/intrusive-containers/readme-v2.md

 # Even more human-friendly intrusive containers in C++

-This is a follow-up to the [original post](readme-v1.md) that described how C-style "intrusive" containers can be adapted to C++, adding compile-time protection against two types of mistakes, but without going full C++ on the syntax.
+This is a follow-up to the [original post](readme-v1.md) that described how C-style "intrusive" containers can be adapted to C++, adding compile-time protection against certain types of misuse, but without going full C++ on the syntax.

 This new, revised version takes it a step further and reduces requried boilerplate to a near-absolute minimum.